CristianDavideConte/universalSmoothScroll/docs/FAQ.md

 <br/><br/>

 ## Q: Can I use the API scrolling methods on containers that have the _`scroll-behavior: smooth`_ CSS property ?
-A: NO!
-They won't work on those containers.
+A: No, they won't work on those containers.

 ---
 <br/>

 ## Q: Can I use the API scrolling methods on containers that have the _`scroll-snap-type`_ CSS property ?
-A: NO!
-They won't work on those containers.
+A: No, they won't work on those containers.

 ---
 <br/>

 ## Q: Can I use the API in a `React` project ?
-A: YES!
-Just import the scripts in your `index.html` header and then you can start using the API.
+A: Yes, as described in the [`Installation`](./Installation.md) section, just import the scripts in your `index.html` then you can start using the API. <br/>

 ---
 <br/>